Mrababa/MotorReporting/README.md

 java -jar target/motor-reporting-1.0-SNAPSHOT-jar-with-dependencies.jar /path/to/quotes.xlsx
 ```

-The PDF is created in the same directory as the input file.
+The HTML report is created in the same directory as the input file.
 For CSV inputs simply point
 the command at the `.csv` file.

 ### Running from an IDE